Yes. We can purchase land directly. If you are interested in receiving an offer, contact us today. (505) 730-8181

 We can typically close a vacant lot in approximately two-weeks.
 If you choose to have your funds wired to you from the title company, you can likely receive the funds the next business day.

 Yes.
-The mobile home must be a double-wide with an attached or detached two-car garage on a New Mexico state approved foundation.
+The manufactured homes must be a double-wide with a two-car garage on a New Mexico state approved foundation.
 Single-wide mobile homes are not permitted.